tom-howard/ros2/docs/amr/lab2.md

         In the code, we can obtain the distance measurement (in meters) from each of the above zones as follows:

-        1. `lidar.distance.front` to obtain the average distance to any object(s) in front of the robot (within the frontal zone).
+        1. `self.lidar.distance.front` to obtain the average distance to any object(s) in front of the robot (within the frontal zone).
-        1. `lidar.distance.l1` to obtain the average distance to any object(s) located within LiDAR zone L1.
+        1. `self.lidar.distance.l1` to obtain the average distance to any object(s) located within LiDAR zone L1.
-        1. `lidar.distance.r1` to obtain the average distance to any object(s) located within LiDAR zone R1.
+        1. `self.lidar.distance.r1` to obtain the average distance to any object(s) located within LiDAR zone R1.
             and so on...

     1. The code template has been developed to detect a wall on the robot's *left-hand side*.